Society of United Irishmen: The Catholic Question

 The Belfast Catholic Society sought to underscore Tone's argument.
 Meeting in April 1792 they declared their "highest ambition" was "to participate in the constitution" of the kingdom, and disclaimed even "the most distant thought of [...] unsettling the landed property thereof".

-On Bastille Day 1792 in Belfast, the United Irishmen (identified by the town's loyalists as "Croppies" for their hair cropped and un-powdered in the French style) had occasion to make their position clear.
+On Bastille Day 1792 in Belfast, the United Irishmen (identified by the town's loyalists as "Croppies" for their hair cropped and un-powdered in the anti-aristocratic French style) had occasion to make their position clear.
 In a public debate on An Address to the People of Ireland, William Bruce and others proposed hedging the commitment to an equality of "all sects and denominations of Irishmen".
 They had rather anticipate "the gradual emancipation of our Roman Catholic brethren" staggered in line with Protestant concerns for security and with improving Catholic education.
 Samuel Neilson "expressed his astonishment at hearing... any part of the address called a Catholic question."
 The only question was "whether Irishmen should be free."
 William Steel Dickson, with "keen irony", wondered whether Catholics were to ascend the "ladder" to liberty "by intermarrying with the wise and capable Protestants, and particularly with us Presbyterians, [so that] they may amend the breed, and produce a race of beings who will inherit the capacity from us?"

 The amendment was defeated, but the debate reflected a growing division in Ulster.
 The call for Catholic emancipation might find support in Belfast and surrounding Protestant-majority districts where already in 1784, admitting Catholics, Volunteers had begun to form "united companies".
 In the Plantation counties west of the River Bann, where a Protestant minority had bitter memories of the Catholic rebellion of 1641, veterans of the Volunteer movement were not as easily persuaded.
 The Armagh Volunteers, who had called a Volunteer Convention in 1779, boycotted a third in 1793.
 Under Ascendancy patronage they were already moving along with the Peep o' Day Boys, battling Catholic Defenders in rural districts for tenancies and employment, toward the formation in 1795 of the loyalist Orange Order.